TheRealBeef/Satisfactory-More-Lighting-Options/README.md

 ## Description

 Beef's More Lighting Options mod gives you additional control over lighting in the game.
-Currently its limited to increasing brightness of signs, but more will come soon.
+Currently its limited to increasing or decreasing brightness of signs, but more functionality will come soon.
 <p align="center" width="100%">
 <img alt="Preview Image 1" src="./Preview1.jpg" width="50%" />
 </p>